arthurhobspice/arthurhobspice.github.io/unixtraining.markdown

 permalink: /unixtraining/
 ---

-I used to train Unix (Sun Solaris, actually) for three years at Sun Microsystems, being an instructor for customer and train-the-trainer classes.
+I used to teach Unix (Sun Solaris, actually) for three years at Sun Microsystems, being an instructor for customer and train-the-trainer classes.
 Later on, since I was having this experience, I was repeatedly asked to hold Unix training sessions for my colleagues.
 For these trainings I compiled some presentation and exercise material.